sentrie-sh/website/src/content/docs/reference/index.md

 namespace com/example/billing

 policy pricing {
-  fact basePrice: number as price default 0 fact discountRate: number as rate default 0.1 fact user: User as user
+  fact basePrice: number as price fact discountRate?: number as rate default 0.1 fact user: User as currentUser

   use { max, min } from @sentrie/math as math